Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Plan a sprint (see `Plan a sprint`_) is as simple as the release plan.

-User stories can be added using the right arrow from release backlog to sprint.
+User stories can be added using the right arrow to move it from the release backlog to the sprint.

-Moreover, a red indicator is automatically displayed when the capacity of the sprint is exceeded.
+Moreover, a red indicator is automatically displayed when the capacity exceeds of the team capacity for the sprint.

 Splitting user stories in tasks is also possible directly from the sprint planning.